nikomatsakis/rust-latam-2019/content/index.md

   - owned by the people who built it, not any one company
 - Open-**minded**
   - focused on finding the best answer, not on winning the argument

+???

+Rust has always been open, in a lot of different ways.
+But I think the most important for us has been the last one: open-minded.
+Or, as the slide says, focused on finding the **best answer** -- and not on winning the argument.

 ---